BaaS Introduction

 What you can do with BaaSโ

-- Authenticate using email/password or SIWE
+- Authenticate using an API key, email/password, or SIWE (Sign-In With Ethereum)

 - Organize backups by workspace for teams and projects